My Current Kit

 Audio Technical BP4025.
 I love the sound of this mic.
 It’s very quiet with nice stereo separation.
 It handles cold and moisture very well.

 Audio Technica AT897.
 Short shotgun mic.
 This allows me to better focus a recording by reducing sounds from the side and rear.
 It is mono, and I mainly use it for trying to get vocalizations of a single species.
 I would not recommend this mic for use with one of the smaller recorders, it produces a pretty weak sound, in my opinion.
-It works pretty good with the SD Mix Pre 3.
+It works pretty well with the SD Mix Pre 3.

 JrF Hydrophone.
 This is a relatively inexpensive, but highly sensitive contact mic for recording underwater.
 It has a 3.5 mm jack so I use it with my Sony D100.